jsvangogh/APIAP_Stats/README.md

-# APIAP_Stats
+#An Analysis of AP Build Changes Between 5.11 and 5.14

 ##Our Objective:
-We analyzed the effects of the AP item changes on players builds.
-These graphs vizualize the different build paths used between patch 5.11 and 5.14.
+Our goal was to analyze the effects of the AP item changes on players builds.
+We visualized the different build paths used between patch 5.11 and 5.14 on interactive figures.
 We looked to find out whether the item changes achieved the goal of increased build diversity.

 ##Our Analysis: